TeamMonumenta/scripted-quests/README.md

 - items\_in\_inventory - Checks that the player is carrying the specified items
 - item\_in\_hand - Checks that the item in the player's main hand meets specified criteria
 - location - Checks that the player is within an area
+- and, or, not\_and, not\_or  - Allows building complex logical prerequisites.

+By default, prerequisites are and'ed together - all must be true.

 actions:
 - dialog - Interaction with an NPC